 - Netflix kickstarted an Instagram series titled “Wanna Talk About It?” to promote self-care and mental well-being during the pandemic.

-- Harvard University created a ton of online video lessons on ‘Mechanical Ventilators’ to equip frontline medical workers with the tools and knowledge for dealing with COVID-infected patients.
+- Harvard University created many online video lessons on ‘Mechanical Ventilators’ to equip frontline medical workers with the tools and knowledge for dealing with COVID-infected patients.

 Tips and Tricks to Make an Effective Content Creation Strategy During a Crisis

-Another important tip for content marketing during a crisis is to give regular company updates via email and/or social media channels.
-During a period when businesses are shutting overnight, this can serve to reassure your customers that you are still alive and kicking—and thriving.
+Another important tip for content marketing during a crisis is to give regular company updates via email and/or social media platforms.
+When businesses are shutting overnight, this can reassure your customers that you are still alive and kicking—and thriving.
 Levi’s parent company nailed this to the letter.

 A crisis is a tough time where everyone’s main objective is survival.
-It would be totally inappropriate then, as a brand, to resort to pushy, in-your-face strategies.
-Ditch the hard sell, put yourself in the shoes of your customers, and do whatever you can to help them tide over the crisis.
+As a brand, it would be inappropriate then to resort to pushy, in-your-face strategies.
+Ditch the hard sell, put yourself in your customers’ shoes, and do whatever you can to help them tide over the crisis.
 Keeping your customers satisfied should be the objective while content marketing during a crisis.

 Funds can dry up swiftly during a crisis, so frugality is the need of the hour.
 Watch your expenses and make sure you’re not splurging on low-ROI mediums.
-Viral, organic content is your friend in need to effectively market your content during a crisis.
+Viral, organic content is your friend in need to market your content during a crisis effectively.

-- Content marketing during a crisis should not be about a sales pitch.
+- Content marketing efforts during a crisis should not be about a sales pitch.

-- Content creation should be based on the needs of the target audience during a crisis.
+- Content creation should be based on the target audience’s needs during a crisis.

 - Avoid being tone-deaf during a crisis.